 South Florida's Gulf Coast

-The sandy beaches of South Florida’s Gulf Coast include long, thin barrier islands and flat coastline.
-The Gulf waters tend to be calm, and the area is generally less congested than the southeast coast.
+The sandy beaches of Southwest Florida’s Gulf Coast include long, thin barrier islands and flat coastline.
+The Gulf waters tend to be calm and the area is generally less congested than the southeast coast.
 Southwest Florida is a regular destination for many snowbirds, but it is also a permanent home to a large percentage of active adult retirees.